Jacksonville FL Cancer Misdiagnosis Lawyers

-The longer cancer goes without diagnosis and treatment, the greater the chance that it will progress.
+The longer the cancer goes without diagnosis and treatment, the greater the chance that it will progress.
 An early diagnosis increases the chances of survival by at least five years.
 The longer treatment is delayed, higher doses of radiation and chemotherapy will be required as part of the treatment regimen.
-That is not only painful, but debilitating and expensive.
+That is not only painful but debilitating and expensive.

 File a Jacksonville Cancer Misdiagnosis Lawsuit

 Winning a medical malpractice lawsuit is complex and very involved.
 The patient will have the burden of proof to establish that their injury resulted from an improper diagnosis.
 The doctor or hospital will call in medical experts to refute your claim.
 That is why you want a team of Jacksonville cancer misdiagnosis attorneys and experts to fight tirelessly on your side.
-Learn more about failure to diagnose
+Learn more about the failure to diagnose.